Home · Blog · Equipment Types

 Forklift attachments (rotators, clamps)

 Attachments classified as lifting accessories.
-If they are used to hold or support a load, 6-month rule applies.
+If they are used to hold or support a load, the 6-month rule applies.

 6 months